mhorpheus/test/DFIR-Hotline.md

 | EMEA | emea_ers@uk.ibm.com |XFORCE_IRIS_EU@uk.ibm.com, XFORCE_IRIS_MEA@uk.ibm.com |
 | NA | ?? |

-One of the aims of the hotline call is to get basic understanding of the incident customer is dealing with.
+One of the aims of the hotline call is to get basic understanding of the incident client is dealing with.
 It is hard to define strict list of questions which should be answered by a caller, especially if this person is non technical.
 On-call person should use common sense and experience to gather necessary data.
 Some example questions which can be asked are:
 - How incident was detected?
 - What is the scope of incident, eg. number and type of systems affected?
 - What is the business impact of this incident?